hanxiaomax/Learncpp_CN/docs/18-11-printing-inherited-classes-using-operator<<.md

 COPY

-By now, you should be comfortable with the fact that b.print() will call Derived::print() (because b is pointing to a Derived class object, Base::print() is a virtual function, and Derived::print() is an override).
+By now, you should be comfortable with the fact that `b.print()` will call `Derived::print()` (because b is pointing to a Derived class object, `Base::print()` is a virtual function, and `Derived::print()` is an override).

-While calling member functions like this to do output is okay, this style of function doesn’t mix well with std::cout:
+While calling member functions like this to do output is okay, this style of function doesn’t mix well with `std::cout`:

 ```cpp
 #include <iostream>